project-gemmi/gemmi/docs/cif-parser.rst

 The STAR/CIF syntax is relatively simple, but may be confusing at first.
-(Note that the initial version of STAR was published by Sydney Hall in 1991 -- before XML and much before JSON and YAML, not to mention TOML).
+(Note that the initial version of STAR was published by Sydney Hall in 1991 -- before XML and long before JSON and YAML, not to mention TOML).

 .. highlight:: default